How To Avoid Eye Strain At Work

 As society has grown increasingly digitised, the amount of time we spend in front of screens has drastically increased.
-According to a study by Ofcom, Britons spend more than half of our days in front of the screen.
+According to a study by Ofcom, Britons spend more than half of their days in front of the screen.

-Blurry vision, dryness, and tired looking eyes are all common symptoms that come with eye strain from spending too much time in front of a computer.
+Blurry vision, dryness, and tired-looking eyes are all common symptoms that come with eye strain from spending too much time in front of a computer.

 Health Problems That Come From Staring At A Screen All Day